Legal Structure of Associations

 The most common form chosen for smaller and voluntary associations, such as sports clubs, is the unincorporated association.
 Unincorporated associations can be easily established by founding members with almost no legal restrictions.

-Alternatively, associations can be founded as charities, cooperatives, mutual organizations or incorporated companies, where different laws apply for each form.Request a quote >
+Alternatively, associations can be founded as charities, cooperatives, mutual organizations or incorporated companies, where different laws apply for each form.Start now >

 Establishing, membership and dissolution of associations

 Certain criteria need to be fulfilled when establishing an association.

 - A first meeting held by the founding members